 - promoting scientific meetings, workshops and courses in clinical pharmacology and therapeutics in different parts of the world

-- improving and harmonising the teaching of the rational use of drugs at both undergraduate and postgraduate levels, particularly in developing countries
+- improving and harmonizing the teaching of the rational use of drugs at both undergraduate and postgraduate levels, particularly in developing countries

 - promoting problem- and patient-oriented drug information for physicians and other health professionals

-- promoting the utilisation of clinical pharmacological services in health care delivery, particularly in developing countries
+- promoting the utilization of clinical pharmacological services in health care delivery, particularly in developing countries

-- utilising skills of clinical pharmacology and therapeutics in counteracting misuse of prescription drugs and other chemical substances, and evaluating patients experiencing adverse drug reactions
+- utilizing skills of clinical pharmacology and therapeutics in counteracting misuse of prescription drugs and other chemical substances, and evaluating patients experiencing adverse drug reactions

-- promoting high ethical standards in drug prescribing and utilisation
+- promoting high ethical standards in drug prescribing and utilization

 - enabling individual countries to benefit from the international diversification of clinical pharmacology and therapeutics